 “Business arising from the minutes” is defined as business that has been carried over from a previous meeting, motions being brought to the current session of Council and second readings of by-law amendments.
 All other business should be considered in the order given above.

 A discussion period may be added after the 2nd question period.
-A request to add a discussion period must be addressed to the Director of Internal Affairs.
+A request to add a discussion period must be addressed to the Director of Governance.

 Making and Distribution of the Agenda and Minutes

-The agenda for each meeting shall be prepared by the Director of Internal Affairs.
-The Director of Internal Affairs shall arrange all business going forward to EngSoc Council in properly prepared form.
-Any member of EngSoc who wishes to have items placed on the agenda, must give a written notice to the Director of Internal Affairs by their designated deadline, so that it may be distributed with the agenda.
+The agenda for each meeting shall be prepared by the Director of Governance.
+The Director of Governance shall arrange all business going forward to EngSoc Council in properly prepared form.
+Any member of EngSoc who wishes to have items placed on the agenda, must give a written notice to the Director of Governance by their designated deadline, so that it may be distributed with the agenda.

-The Director of Internal Affairs shall distribute the agenda for the forthcoming meeting no later than 48 hours before the meeting.
+The Director of Governance shall distribute the agenda for the forthcoming meeting no later than 48 hours before the meeting.
 The agenda will be available at the same time for the public.

 Notice of regular meetings shall be made to members of the EngSoc Council at least two weeks before each meeting.
 This may be realized by an appropriate announcement having been made at the preceding meeting.
 It is not necessary that the notice give details of the business for the meeting, but it must state the time and location for the meeting.